skip to main content

 Don’t be lured in by promises of über-fast speeds when you’re shopping for a hotspot.
 A hotspot works over a wireless cellular network, and the speeds you get tend to fluctuate based on a range of factors—so the fastest speeds might only be available at certain times or in limited places.

 For that reason, focus on picking a hotspot that works with the best cell carrier for your needs.
-According to recent reports from Opensignal, T-Mobile delivers the fastest average speeds on both 4G LTE and 5G networks across the United States.
+According to recent reports from Opensignal, T-Mobile delivers the fastest average speeds on 5G networks across the United States.
 The reports show that T-Mobile also has the best score for 5G availability and reach.
-However, Verizon gets the top ranking for reliable 4G coverage, making it a better choice if you need a hotspot to use in rural areas and small towns.
+However, Verizon gets the top ranking for Best 5G Video Experience and Games Experience, making it a better choice if you need a hotspot for entertainment.

 An affordable data plan is a must